ndsev/zserio/doc/ZserioEncodingGuide.md

 303-318      | 0     | 00 00              | `list[4].innerStructure.value16` - `uint16` always uses 2 bytes

 > This is 319 bits instead of 640 bits which would be used without packing (`5 * (32 + 16 + 64 + 16)`).
-> Note that `value16` is not packed because it would be worse than
+> Note that `value16` is not packed because it would lead to an increased bit size.

-Packed arrays of nested compounds can be always replaced by normal schema without packed functionality.
+Packed arrays of nested compounds can always be replaced by elaborated schema without packed functionality.
-The following shows packed array of nested compounds  which corresponds to the previous `PackedArray` example:
+The following sample shows packed array of nested compounds which corresponds to the previous `PackedArray` example:

 ```
 struct PackingDescriptor